Ferdi265/wl-mirror/README.md

   - extcopy             use the ext-image-copy-capture-v1 protocol to capture outputs (auto)
   - extcopy-dmabuf      use the ext-image-copy-capture-v1 protocol to capture outputs (via DMA-BUF)
   - extcopy-shm         use the ext-image-copy-capture-v1 protocol to capture outputs (via SHM)
+  - xdg-portal  use xdg-desktop-portal and pipewire to capture outputs or windows (WIP)

 transforms:
   transforms are specified as a dash-separated list of flips followed by a rotation